AI Layoffs 2025 Hit 50,000 Jobs: What the Numbers Mean for Your Career in 2026

 What Forrester Predicts for 2026

-This pattern — laying off workers for AI that isn’t ready, then hiring cheaper offshore replacements — will accelerate across industries in 2026.
+This pattern of laying off workers for AI that isn’t ready, then hiring cheaper offshore replacements, will accelerate across industries in 2026.

+ℹ️ AI-washing alert.
 The AI branding gives companies cover.
 “We’re investing in AI” sounds better than “we’re cutting costs by offshoring.”
+When you see AI layoff announcements, the real story is often simpler cost-cutting with better PR.

 What This Means for Your Career

-If you’re worried about AI taking your job, here’s the more nuanced reality:
+If you’re worried about AI taking your job, the reality is more complicated than the headlines suggest.

 The threat is real, but often overstated.
 Companies are using “AI” as a catch-all excuse for cost-cutting that has nothing to do with automation.